How much do you feed a painted turtle? How often? Are fruits okay? This is everything you need to know about painted

 - Omega One (learn more on Amazon) – This, in my opinion, is the overall best aquatic turtle pellets out there today.
 The first two ingredients are salmon and whole herring.
 There is no other turtle pellet out there that packs as much natural seafood as Omega One.

 - Mazuri (click here for the current price on Amazon) – This is the stuff that most zoos use as their bulk turtle food, and there’s a good reason why.
 It’s just a fantastic staple food.

 For the occasional treat, try some of these, as they are both safe and enjoyable to eat for painted turtles:

 How Much Do You Feed A Painted Turtle?

-Besides giving your painted turtle the correct foods, what’s almost as important is how much you feed them.
+Besides giving your painted turtle the correct foods, what is also almost as important is how much you feed them.

 Essentially, the “rule” goes something like this:

 Give your painted turtle about a handful of vegetable or plant every day to munch on.
 To cover your turtle’s protein and other nutritional needs, give about a heaping spoonful of turtle pellets 2 or 3 times a week.
 It’s also a good idea to give it a treat, such as crickets or mealworms, every week or two.